Soya-xy/soya.xy/pages/about.md

+---
+title: About Me
+noHeader: true
+description: Hey, I'm Tania!
+I'm a software engineer working in Chicago.
+Welcome to my spot on the web for projects I've created, tutorials I've written, musings, and anything else I want to show the world.
+---

 Hey, I'm Tania!
 I'm a software engineer working in Chicago.
 Welcome to my spot on the web for projects I've created, tutorials I've written, musings, and anything else I want to show the world.